cschladetsch/WorkFolder/doc/TechnicalPolicy.md

   24. Stops situations like: one method has an expression body on same line, the next one has an expression body on the next line, the next has a code block.

-25. Should May use braces {} on single-line code-blocks.
+25. May use braces {} on single-line code-blocks.

 26. Must add a space after keywords.